Birdy (Birdy album)

 Birdy is the debut studio album by English musician Birdy, released on 4 November 2011 by 14th Floor Records and Atlantic Records.
 The album includes the singles "Skinny Love", "Shelter", "People Help the People" and "1901".
+It reached the top ten of the music charts in six countries.

 Singles

 "Skinny Love" was released on 30 January 2011 as the first single from the album, which was a cover of a song by American indie folk band Bon Iver.
 The cover reached a peak of number 17 on the UK Singles Chart.
 "Shelter" was released as the second single from the album on 3 June 2011.
 The song covers a track by English indie pop group The xx and peaked at number 50 in the UK.

 "People Help the People" was released as the album's third single on 28 October 2011.
 The song is a cover of the song by English indie rock band Cherry Ghost and peaked at number 33 in the UK.
 "1901" was released in the UK on 9 March 2012 as the album's fourth and final single.
 It is a cover of the song by French indie rock band Phoenix.